Frequently Asked Questions & Spa Policies

 Socializing – When in the relaxation room and elsewhere in the day spa, be mindful of others.
 Keep conversations at a low volume.

 Booking Appointments– Advanced appointment scheduling is advised.
 For enhanced comfort and relaxation, we suggest that you arrive 15 minutes before your scheduled treatment.
 This will allow time to enjoy some relaxation prior to your service.

 New Clients- should arrive approximately 15 minutes prior to your appointment in order to fill out a brief information/consent form.
 If you arrive late, your therapist may need to shorten your service time in order to stay on schedule for the next client.

 Late Arrivals– If you are late for your appointment, your treatment will be reduced in order to finish on time for the next scheduled client.
 The full fee for your service will be charged.
 We do reserve the right to reschedule your appointment if you arrive more than 10 minutes late to your appointment and you will be responsible for our cancellation fee of 50% of the service.

 Cancellations-If you must cancel your appointment, kindly give as much notice as possible.
-However, if you cancel less than 24 hours in advance a cancellation fee of 50% of the missed service will be charged to you. .
-A credit card may be required to hold future appointments.
+However, if you cancel less than 24 hours in advance a cancellation fee of 50% of the missed service will be charged to the credit card on file.

 Considerations– A spa is a place of tranquility, please show respect to other guests by refraining from bringing cell phones to the spa or please silence the ringer.
 Also, please leave children behind and speak softly so that the calm atmosphere can be enjoyed by all.

 Packages – All packages of series Expire 1 year from date of purchase and are non-refundable and non-transferable.